Is Zucchini Good for Fatty Liver?

 Zucchinis belong to vegetables in the Cucurbitaceae family, with a high water content (92%) and contain very few calories (16 kcal per 100 g).

 This means that eating zucchini is almost like drinking water.
-Water that’s full of vitamins and minerals and other healthy goodies!
+Water that’s full of vitamins and minerals and other healthy nutrients!
+So it’s a great alternative to juicing for fatty liver disease, for example.

 Zucchinis contain zeaxanthin, lutein and many vitamins such as vitamin A, B1, B2, C, but they also contain protein (about 1.3%), phosphorus (0.35%), potassium (0.4%); dietary fiber; zinc; calcium; magnesium; iron; and selenium.